Achievable logoAchievable logo

 Anthropometry

 Anthropometry is the science of measurement applied to the human body.
 It generally includes measurements of height, weight, and selected body girths.
-Ideally, height should be measured with a stadiometer, and weight should be obtained using a calibrated scale.
+Ideally, height should be measured with a stadiometer, and weight should be measured using a calibrated scale.

 Testing conditions